E1ko0o/SimpleWordLearner/README.md

 4. List of already known words.
 5. List of words which user wants to learn.

+## Technology stack
+A little explanation of project:

 | Element | I use |
 |:-------:|:-----:|
 | Architecture | MVVM |